 Gastric dilatation is a medical emergency.
 A vet may remove the gas with a tube extending down the esophagus and into the stomach or with a needle inserted into the stomach from the outside of the dog's body.
 The torsion stage is very dangerous and requires surgery as a treatment.
 It's very important to get a dog to a vet as soon as possible if bloat is suspected.
 The sooner the treatment begins, the better the outcome.

-A Vet Describes Bloat and its Symptoms
+A Vet Describes Bloat

 Any type of dog can experience bloat, but the condition is most common in large breeds with deep chests.
-Some of the dogs at highest risk for bloat are Great Danes, Weimaraners, Saint Bernards, Irish Setters and German Shepherds.
+Some of the dogs at highest risk for bloat are Great Danes, Weimaraners, Saint Bernards, Irish Setters, and German Shepherds.